egovernments/DIVOC/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
+# Please do not enter any personal information, for COWIN issues login to https://www.cowin.gov.in/home and report issue
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is (only DIVOC api / module).

 **To Reproduce**
 Steps to reproduce the behavior: